Haji Hassan Khan

-Haji Hassan Khan was Nawab of Masulipatam.
-He was second son of Nawab Muhammad Taqi Khan Bahadur who in turn was Nawab of Masulipatam.
+Haji Hassan Khan was a Nawab of Masulipatam.
+He was the second son of Nawab Muhammad Taqi Khan Bahadur, who was also a Nawab of Masulipatam.

 Official name

 His official name was Nizam ud-Daula, Nawab Hasan Ali Khan Bahadur, Nawab of Masulipatam.

 Life

-He entered the Nizam's service and appointed to a large mansab.
-A firman from him authorized the French Representative Fouquet, then chief of the Company at Machilipatnam to set up a loge at Yanaon in the year 1731.
+He entered the Nizam's service and was appointed to a large mansab.
+A firman from him authorized the French representative Fouquet, then chief of the company at Machilipatnam, to set up a loge (Note: trade zone where the French enjoyed legal and fiscal privileges) at Yanaon in 1731.

 He became faujdar of the Northern Circars between 1758 and 1765.
-Finally he surrendered the government to the HEIC in return for a substantial pension and jagirs.
-He was greatest of all nawabs of masulipatam.
+He surrendered the government to the East India Company in return for a substantial pension and jagirs.

 Death

 He died at Masulipatam in 1771.